lukemcdowell/musaic/README.md

    - Click the "Download As Image" button to download the current grid as an image.
    - Note: The download feature only works when the grid is full with 20 albums.

+## Known Problems

+- **React DnD Backend Configuration Requires Refresh**
+  The React DnD backend is configured at runtime, which sometimes leads to issues with drag-and-drop functionality whenever you resize the screen (e.g. using the responsive layout in developer tools).
+To resolve these issues, a page refresh may be necessary to reinitialize the backend properly.

+- **No Scrolling on Small Screens During Drag**
+  When dragging items to the edge of the screen on smaller devices, automatic scrolling is not triggered.
+This can cause difficulty in positioning items in areas of the grid that are not visible without manual scrolling and can hinder users from scrolling on the page.

 ---

 Feel free to contribute to this project by opening issues or submitting pull requests!